-Sildenafil (Viagra) and tadalafil (Cialis) are the two most widely prescribed oral medications for erectile dysfunction (ED), a common condition in men characterized by difficulty achieving or maintaining an erection, due to physiological or psychological factors.
-Both drugs belong to a class of medications called phosphodiesterase type 5 (PDE5) inhibitors, which work by enhancing blood flow to the penis through the nitric oxide-cGMP pathway during sexual stimulation.
+Sildenafil (Viagra) and tadalafil (Cialis) are the two most prescribed pills for erectile dysfunction (ED).
+ED is a common condition in men where getting or keeping an erection is difficult.
+It can be caused by physical or psychological factors.
+Both drugs are phosphodiesterase type 5 (PDE5) inhibitors.
+They improve blood flow to the penis through the nitric oxide–cGMP pathway during sexual stimulation.

-PDE5 is an enzyme found in the smooth muscle of blood vessels, particularly in the penis and lungs.
-It breaks down cyclic guanosine monophosphate (cGMP), a molecule that helps relax blood vessels and increase blood flow.
-By blocking PDE5, these drugs allow cGMP to build up, enhancing blood flow and supporting erections.They relax the smooth muscle in the penis, the corpus cavernosum, allowing for a firmer, longer-lasting erection.
-Erectile dysfunction is treated largely by the administration of these two medicines, providing a solution for men to regain their confidence in comfort.
+PDE5 is an enzyme found in the smooth muscle of blood vessels in the penis and lungs.
+It breaks down cyclic guanosine monophosphate (cGMP). cGMP helps relax blood vessels and increase blood flow.
+Blocking PDE5 allows cGMP to build up.
+This relaxes the smooth muscle in the corpus cavernosum and makes it easier to have a firm erection.

-Sildenafil, introduced by Pfizer in 1998, acts quickly and lasts for about 4 to 6 hours, while tadalafil, launched by Eli Lilly in 2003, has a longer duration (up to 36 hours), earning it the nickname “the weekend pill.”
-Clinical studies in the British Journal of Clinical Pharmacology, show that sildenafil reaches peak levels in 1-1.5 hours, whereas tadalafil peaks at around 2 hours and has a much longer half-life of 17.5 hours.
+Sildenafil, launched by Pfizer in 1998, works quickly and lasts for 4 to 6 hours.
+Tadalafil, launched by Eli Lilly in 2003, lasts up to 36 hours and is called “the weekend pill.”
+Clinical data shows sildenafil peaks in 1 to 1.5 hours, while tadalafil peaks at about 2 hours and has a longer half-life of 17.5 hours.

 For a better understanding of the differences between the drugs, refer to the table below.